alanherprovat/Real-Time-Weather/README.md

 ## Real-Time-Weather
-I developed a web application utilizing React JS, which encompasses several key features.
-It fetches data from an API and displays the necessary outputs.
-Moreover, I’ve incorporated an auto-search functionality for enhanced user experience.
+I developed a single-page web application using React JS, which includes several key features.
+It fetches data from an API and displays the required outputs.
+Furthermore, I’ve incorporated an auto-search functionality to enhance the user experience.
 The screenshot below provides a visual representation of the web application’s interface.
-## Home Page
 ![Preview1](https://drive.google.com/uc?export=view&id=1tnBWpdPOxYfqD12V9fq6GLNi7qwddf2m)

 ## Functionalities: